Everything you need to know about Lupini beans, and a lupini bean Middle Eastern recipe – just how it’s made in the streets of Amman!

 As Lupin beans are high in fiber, they are able to lower the cholesterol in the body and clean the blood vessels.
 So they’re also good for the heart.

-And finally, these beans are packed with antioxidants and help prevent inflammation.
+And finally, these beans are packed with antioxidants and can help prevent inflammation.

 HOW TO COOK DRIED LUPINI BEANS

-There are 2 kinds of dried turmus beans, there’s a bitter variety that takes longer to prepare as it needs to be soaked for several days in water, and water needs to be changed every few hours.
-Then the beans need to be cooked, and if still bitter then soaked again in water.
+There are 2 kinds of dried turmus beans, there’s a bitter variety that takes longer to prepare as it needs to be soaked for several days in water, and water needs to be changed every few hours or at least every day.
+Then the beans need to be cooked, and if they’re still bitter then they need to be soaked again in water.

-The other kind of lupin beans is sweet, these beans are not literally sweet but they’re not bitter either.
-They can be prepared quickly, by just soaking them in water for a few hours, then they’re cooked for 30 minutes or until they’re sort of soft and yellow in colour.
+The other kind of lupin beans is sweet, these beans are not literally sweet but they’re not bitter either (the variety is just called sweet).
+They can be prepared quickly, by just soaking them in water for a few hours, then they’re cooked for 30 minutes or until they’re sort of soft and yellow in color.

 In the Middle East, you will see many street vendors selling these lovely beans that are perfectly cooked, then seasoned with cumin, salt and lots of lemon juice.
-Many people also cook beans at home in the Middle East.
-They are also usually paired with beer as they make a great snack.
+Many people cook beans at home in the Middle East.
+They are also usually paired with beer (like bar nuts) as they make a great snack.

 The beans are first soaked in water, and then cooked in boiling water until they’re soft enough to eat.
-Ground cumin is a very important ingredient, as lupini beans can cause bloating to some people.
+Ground cumin is a very important ingredient, as lupini beans can cause bloating to some people and ground cumin can prevent the bloating.
 After the Turmus is cooked, add lemon juice.
 Then sprinkle with ground cumin and salt.

 The beans are eaten cold and are stored in the fridge in an airtight container for up to 3 days.